 Anubias nana ‘Pinto’ is an interesting smaller type of anubias with variegated white and green leaves.
-I planted some four months ago and it has done very well and is thriving, in stark contrast to the smaller and all-white Anubias nana ‘Snow White’.
-I wasn’t convinced I was going to like the pinto when I first planted it, but now I quite warmed up to it.
+After initial planting, the pinto has done very well and is thriving, in stark contrast to the smaller and all-white Anubias nana ‘Snow White’.
+I wasn’t convinced I was going to like the pinto when I first planted it, but now I have quite warmed up to it.
 The pintos started with 8 or 9 leaves each when planted, and have developed quite a few new leaves since then.

 Pinto colour is a green/white marbling